 In short, a scope provides a lifetime of new skills that translate to a more thoughtful and skilled marksman when the time is right, and there are plenty of good scopes to pick from.

-If they have taken the time to learn the basics with irons, and they are interested in increasing their accuracy, or just looking to up the number of critters they bag for supper, then a scope can be a wonderful addition to their rifle and skillset.
+If you have taken the time to learn the basics with irons, and are interested in increasing your accuracy, or just looking to up the number of critters you bag for supper, then a 22LR rifle scope can be a wonderful addition.

 It doesn’t even take up any extra room in the gun safe.

 What do I need to mount a scope on a 22?

 Most scopes these days are set up for typical Picatinny or Weaver rail mounting systems.

 With a 10/22, the top of the bore is typically already tapped to mount a rail to.
 All that is needed is to remove two or four of the useless screws on top and get a rail kit that fits the rifle.

 Marlins and other types of rifles may come with dovetails cut into the top of the bore.
 These look like two parallel grooves cut directly into the barrel.
 Dovetail rings can be mounted directly to this base without the addition of a dedicated mount.